 Resident persons or companies are not subject to this WHT, except for individual service (or goods) providers registered under the standard tax regime for small companies (see below).

 WHT on small-size businesses

-A 5% WHT is applicable on the remunerations paid to individual service providers registered under enterprising tax regime (régime de l'entreprenant) or micro-enterprise tax regime.
+A 2% WHT is applicable to the remunerations paid to business service providers registered under enterprising tax regime (régime de l'entreprenant) or micro-enterprise tax regime.

-A 10% WHT is applicable on payments made by government bodies or public institutions for a contract for services (or goods) to a business subject to the enterprising tax regime or micro-enterprise tax regime.
+A 5% WHT is applicable to payments made by government bodies or public institutions for a contract for services (or goods) to a business subject to the enterprising tax regime or micro-enterprise tax regime.

 WHT on writers’ revenue

 A 7.5% WHT applies to occasional revenue paid to individuals or companies as royalties on books, scientific studies, and artistic productions.